From BR Bullpen

 Biographical Information

-Evans was behind the plate for the longest game in major league history, a 25 inning affair between the Chicago White Sox and Milwaukee Brewers.
+Evans was behind the plate for the longest game in major league history, a 25-inning affair between the Chicago White Sox and Milwaukee Brewers in 1983.
 An author, he wrote the Official Baseball Rules Annotated.

 Evans currently runs clinics for prospective umpires.